 1. Most significant hazards for Butman Township are severe summer weather (tornadoes, high winds, thunderstorms, and extreme temperatures) and severe winter weather (snowstorms, ice/sleet, and extreme temperatures).
-To address both the summer and winter weather conditions, the purchase of generator(s) would provide back-up power at the local shelter/township hall.
-Storms throughout the year cause the loss of power, which puts the elderly and medically disabled at risk.
-The purchase of generator(s) would provide a haven for those families in times of crises.

 ^{} The severity should be rated: extreme, strong, or moderate and should include whether or not the damage is: personal, to the property, or both.